Southern blue-ringed octopus: Venom

 What makes this octopus famous is its venom.
-Saliva glands of the southern blue-ringed octopus produce the deadly neurotoxin, maculotoxin.
-The Neurotoxin, TTX, is secreted in the posterior salivary gland, which is located in the intestinal blood system of the octopus.
+Salivary glands of the southern blue-ringed octopus produce the deadly neurotoxin, maculotoxin.
+The neurotoxin, tetrodotoxin (TTX), is secreted in the posterior salivary gland, which is located in the intestinal blood system of the octopus.
 This may provide the toxin into its bloodstream.
 The toxin has also been found in the eggs of this octopus.
-The method of poisoning is still not fully understood, but it is assumed that H. maculosa either inject the toxin into the water surrounding their prey through their saliva mixed with the toxin, or they directly bite their prey or predator with the beak-like mouth.
-It is fatal to humans.
+The method of poisoning is still not fully understood, but it is assumed that H. maculosa either injects the toxin into the water surrounding their prey through their saliva mixed with the toxin, or they directly bite their prey or predator with the beak-like mouth.
+Without immediate medical attention a bite is often fatal to humans.
 Various references in popular culture depict the southern blue-ringed octopus as a nefarious seadevil lying in wait to attack humans with its deadly toxins.
 In actuality, the venom is primarily used in hunting or for defense.
 There are no reported cases of unprovoked aggression towards humans.
 No antivenom exists.